kamel402/CSIS/README.md

 # CSIS

-### This web application was built using Java Servlet, HTML, CSS, and JS.
+### This web application is Car sale information system, and it was built using Java Servlet, HTML, CSS, and JS.

 ## Main functions of this web application :

 #### 1. Add car for sale.